nwayt001/TetrisAI/README.md

 ``python3 train_agent.py```

-use up and down arrows on keyboard to provide positive and negative feedback for each tetris move.
+Press the up and down arrows on keyboard to provide positive and negative feedback for each tetris move.